maicos-devel/scatterkit/docs/src/concepts-explanations/saxs.rst

 In simulations, the structure factor and scattering intensities :math:`S(\boldsymbol{q})` can be extracted directly from the positions of the particles.
-:class:`maicos.Saxs` calculates these factors.
+:class:`scatterkit.Saxs` calculates these factors.
 The calculated scattering intensities can be directly compared to the experimental one without any further processing.
 In the following we derive the essential relations.
 We start with the scattering intensity which is expressed as